jss367/jss367.github.io/_posts/2017-03-22-jupyter-notebook-favorites.md

 ## Running files with %run

 You can use `%run my_file.py` to run a separate file.
+You can also do this with other Jupyter Notebooks by doing `%run my_notebook.ipynb`.

 ## Measuring execution time with %timeit